-Extension Programs: The Johnson State College program in counseling is looking to meet community demand for more trained counselors by offering new, creatively designed course work.

-The Johnson State College counseling program has engaged with outside training organizations to make academic credit available for students who participate in those training opportunities.
-The counseling program currently has affiliations with the New England Institute of Addiction Studies and Vermont Vocational Rehabilitation for these purposes.
+The JSC program in counseling is looking to meet community demand for more trained counselors by offering new, creatively designed course work.
+The JSC counseling program has engaged with outside training organizations to make academic credit available for students who participate in those training opportunities.
+We currently have affiliations with the New England Institute of Addiction Studies and the Vermont Vocational Rehabilitation for these purposes.
 Negotiations are underway with other organizations as well.